magnesj/ResInsight/docs/Snapshots.md

 The number of exported snapshots from a row can easily end up beeing huge, so it is wise to use some causion.
 The total number will be Properties * Timesteps * Range Steps * Cases.

+Rows can be deleted and created by right clicking in the table.
+5 rows is created for convenince by default.

 The snapshots will be generated and saved to the folder displayed in the **Expot Folder** field, when pressing the **Export** button.
 This might take quite some time, depending on you settings.

-### Managing rows

-Rows can be deleted and created by right clicking in the table.
-5 rows is created for convenince by default.